2023 Under-21 EURO qualifying latest: Germany, Portugal, Spain, Belgium in finals

 - Spain were confirmed in the finals prior to the June fixtures, which they began with a 6-0 win in Northern Ireland on Friday, when Slovakia – in their last fixture – sealed second place with a 3-1 victory against Malta.
 Slovakia cannot finish as best runners-up so will go into the play-offs.

-- Portugal were confirmed in the finals on Monday when the only side that could still catch them, Greece, lost 3-0 in Cyprus.
-Greece's loss means that Iceland can still catch them for second place.
+- Portugal were confirmed in the finals on Monday when the only side that could catch them, Greece, lost 3-0 in Cyprus.
+Greece's loss means that Iceland can still overhaul them in second place.
 Iceland, five points behind with a game in hand, face Belarus on Wednesday and Cyprus on Saturday.
-That day Greece (who have a head-to-head advantage over Iceland) visit Portugal as the group ends.
+Also on Saturday, Greece (who have a head-to-head advantage over Iceland) visit Portugal as the group ends.

 - The Netherlands won 3-0 in Moldova on Friday to make sure of a top-two finish alongside Switzerland, who returned to the top on Saturday by beating Bulgaria 1-0.
 However, the Netherlands are only two points behind and have two matches left to Switzerlands' one.

 - England won 2-1 in the Czech Republic on Friday to emulate their hosts in making sure of a top-two finish.
-The leading pair are now level on points, but England have three games left to the Czechs' one, and a head-to-head advantage.
+The leading pair are now level on points, but England have three games left to the Czechs' one, and a head-to-head advantage, as they host Albania on Tuesday.

 - Belgium may have lost the last perfect record in qualifying with a 1-1 draw away to Denmark in March, but the result confirmed them as group winners and booked their finals place.
-Denmark beat Kazakhstan 3-0 on Saturday to go six points ahead of third-placed Turkey, with two games each left.
+Denmark beat Kazakhstan 3-0 on Saturday to go six points ahead of third-placed Turkey, with two games left apiece.

 Qualifying group stage matchweeks